grandeurdev/arduino-sdk/README.md

 In the real world, you would not want to add a new user or pair a device with that user manually every time someone buys your product.
 Therefore you delegate a part of your project authorities to the SDK when you plug your project's API Key in.
 And so a new user gets to sign up, pair, monitor and control your device through your product's companion app.

-Using just your project's API Key for full delegation is not enough.
+Using just your project's API Key for full delegation is like putting all of your eggs in one basket.
 A stolen API Key can give the hacker, at the minimum, user-level access to your project.
+He can register any number of bogus users and do whatnot.
 Hence the concept of CORS comes to play.
-Read more on CORS in [allowed origins][Allowed Origins] section.
+Read more on CORS in [Allowed Origins][Allowed Origins] section.

 ### Device

 Devices are the *things* in **Internet of Things** (IoT) around which the IoT product development revolves.
 Like a user, a device entity has a limited scope of access.
 But unlike users, you can register new devices only from the dashboard.
-Read the [device registry][Device Registry] section for more about it.
+Read the [Device Registry][Device Registry] section for more on what happens when you register a new device to your project.

 On Grandeur Cloud, a device falls under the ownership of the project's administrator.
 The project's API Key delegates the device pairing authority to the SDK which the user uses to pair with the device.
 Pairing a device makes it live on Grandeur Cloud and the user gets delegated access to the device's data.
-But a user cannot delete or modify a device's inherent data.
+But a user cannot delete or modify a device's inherent data because it's not within its scope.

-A user can pair as many devices with itself but a device can be paired with at the most one user.
+A user can pair with any number of devices but a device can be paired with at the most one user.

 The device entity, in the end, defines two things: